dingbang777/dingbang777.github.io/_pages/about.md

 My research interests mainly lies in **Generative Models** and **Embodied AI**.
 I have background in image generation, 3D human-object interaction and robotic navigation.
 Now I am pretty interested in **human motion modeling**, **its interaction with object and scene** and its application in **robotics**.

-**I am actively looking for internship opportunity during the summer of 2025!**

 Education
 ======